flotiq/flotiq-docs/docs/API/content-type/creating-ctd.md

-A new <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr> can be created either by sending a properly formatted POST request to the ``/api/v1/internal/contenttype`` endpoint or through the Content Modeler tool provided with the platform.
+A new <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr> can be created either by sending a properly formatted POST request to the ``/api/v1/internal/contenttype`` endpoint or through the [Content Modeler tool](/panel/content-types) provided with the platform.

+!!! note
-You need `Read and write API KEY` to perform this action.
+    You will need to use your `Application Read and write API KEY` to perform this action.
+Read more about [API keys and scoped API keys](/API/).

 ## Creating new Content Types via API